 If you go bankrupt in England or Wales, the following points apply.

 - All of your creditors in the world will be included.
 This means that they cannot take action against you in England or Wales to recover the money you owe.

-- However, creditors may still try to take action against you in countries outside of the EU.
+- Creditors may still try to take action against you in countries outside of the EU.

-- If you have any assets outside of the EU, creditors may be able to take action which puts the assets at risk.
+- If you have any assets abroad, creditors may be able to take action which puts the assets at risk.